arpitkatiyar1999/Country-Picker/README.md

   the [ISO 3166-1 alpha-2 country codes Wikipedia page](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 - `countriesList: List<String>?`-  Specifies a list of countries to populate in the picker.
 If not provided, the picker will use a predefined list of countries.
 It's essential that the provided countries list strictly adheres to the standard 2-letter ISO code format for each country.

+- `countryListDisplayType: CountryListDisplayType`- The type of UI to use for displaying the list (BottomSheet or Dialog).

 - `onCountrySelected: (country: CountryDetails) -> Unit`- The callback function is triggered each time a country is selected within the picker.
 Additionally, it is also invoked when the picker is first displayed on the screen with the default selected country.